broadinstitute/gatk/scripts/variantstore/AOU_DELIVERABLES.md

    - This will import the re-blocked gVCF files into GVS.
 The workflow will check whether data for that sample has already been loaded into GVS.
 It is designed to be re-run (with the same inputs) if there is a failure during one of the workflow tasks (e.g. BigQuery write API interrupts).
    - Run at the `sample set` level ("Step 1" in workflow submission).
 You can either run this on a sample_set of all the samples and rely on the workflow logic to break it up into batches (or manually set the `load_data_batch_size` input) or run it on smaller sample_sets created by the "Fetch WGS metadata for samples from list" notebook mentioned above.
    - You will want to set the `external_sample_names`, `input_vcfs` and `input_vcf_indexes` inputs based on the columns in the workspace Data table, e.g. "this.samples.research_id", "this.samples.reblocked_gvcf_v2" and "this.samples.reblocked_gvcf_index_v2".
+   - **NOTE** It appears that there is a rawls limit on the size of the input (list of gvcf files and indexes).
+25K samples in a list worked for the Intermediate call set, 50K did not.
 3. `GvsWithdrawSamples` workflow
    - Run if there are any samples to withdraw from the last callset.
 4. **TBD Workflow to soft delete samples**